Models¶

 A trained Gaussian process can then be mapped onto a tabulated 3-body

-function call.
+potential via the build grid function call.
 A mapped model can be then

 saved, loaded and used to run molecular dynamics simulations via the